m-reza-rahman/jakartaee-docker/kubernetes-clustering/README.md

 * Do a full build of the javaee-cafe application via Maven by going to Right click the application -> Run As -> Maven install.
 * Browse to where you have this repository code in your file system.
 You will now need to copy the war file to where we will build the Docker image next.
 You will find the war file under javaee/javaee-cafe/target.
 Copy the war file to kubernetes-clustering/.
 * Open a terminal.
 Navigate to where you have this repository code in your file system.
 Navigate to the kubernetes-clustering/ directory.
-* Log in to Docker Cloud using the docker login command:
+* Log in to Docker Hub using the docker login command:
    ```
    docker login
    ```